github/codeql/docs/codeql/codeql-language-guides/basic-query-for-go-code.rst

 .. image:: ../images/codeql-for-visual-studio-code/basic-go-query-results-1.png
    :align: center

-If any matching code is found, click a link in the ``w`` column to view it in the code viewer.
+If any matching code is found, click a link in the ``w`` column to open the file and highlight the matching location.

 .. image:: ../images/codeql-for-visual-studio-code/basic-go-query-results-2.png
    :align: center